ygguser/tiny_http_client/README.md

 tiny_http_client = { git = "https://github.com/ygguser/tiny_http_client", rev = "26f03556e38417c1366ab86e08daeaebd95c7604" }
 ```

-By default, the crate uses the system-independent [webpki-roots](https://crates.io/crates/webpki-roots) certificate store on non-Windows platforms.
+By default, HTTPS connections use:

+- `rustls` with `webpki-roots` on non-Windows platforms;
+- `native-tls` with the native Windows TLS implementation (Schannel) on Windows.

-On Windows, the native Windows certificate store is used.
+On Windows, the system Windows certificate store is used for certificate verification.

 ## CA certificate list